Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos_select: true
         aos: fade-up
         img: /img/single-unit.jpg
-        desc: "A home is a place to care for oneself.
-A place for comfort and relaxation.
+        desc: A home is a place to care for oneself.
+A space for comfort and relaxation.
           Why not personalize and perfect your environment?
-Our home automation system allows you to control music, entertainment, climate, mood lighting, you name it, with ease.
-Relax and unwind knowing you’re in a secure and safely monitored home. "
+Our home automation system allows you to control music, entertainment, climate, mood lighting, all with ease.
+Relax and unwind knowing you are in a secure and safely monitored home.
       - img_alt: Please type in a description of the image
         cta: Call To Action
         cta_link: free-consultation/
         title: Multi Residential Units
         aos_select: true
         aos: fade-up
-        desc: Award-winning ButtrtflyMX® technology allows property managers to operate at maximum efficiency, save time and money, and increase resident satisfaction.
-We help you make your condos, gated communities, retirement homes or student accommodation access simple for owners, staff, residents, and visitors.
+        desc: Award-winning App-based ButtertflyMX™ video intercom building access system, allows property managers to operate at maximum efficiency, save time, money, and increase resident satisfaction.
+This video intercom system makes your condos, gated communities, retirement homes or student accommodation access simple for owners, staff, residents, and visitors.
-        img: /img/multi-unit.jpg
+        img: /img/multi-unit-1-.jpg
   - type: divider2x
     bg_color: white
   - img: /img/brillanthome3.jpg